 \section{Quantifying denoising performance}

 To assess the denoising capabilities of each reconstruction method, we compared their ability to recover empty regions in the tomogram using the HIV-1 dataset (EMPIAR-10643), as shown in Figure~\ref{fig:hiv-background}.
 All reconstructions were first normalized to have unit standard deviation.
-We then extracted a subtomogram from within the cell boundary in a region assumed to be empty, subtracted its mean, and plotted the voxel intensity histogram (Figure \ref{fig:histo_bg}).
+We then extracted a subtomogram from within the cell boundary in a region assumed to be empty, subtracted its mean, and plotted the voxel intensity histogram (Fig.~\ref{fig:histo_bg}).
 The FBP reconstruction exhibits a large intensity spread, which is indicative of large residual noise.
 In contrast, \method{} and its wavelet variant yield histograms comparable to FBP+Cryo-CARE+IsoNet, with pixel intensities sharply concentrated around zero, reflecting effective noise suppression.
 FBP+Cryo-CARE alone performs slightly worse, showing a less pronounced peak at zero.
-These results suggest that \method{} provides denoising performance on par with state-of-the-art pipelines, while avoiding their complexity.
+These results suggest that \method{} provides better denoising compared to state-of-the-art pipelines, while avoiding their complexity.

-\sztmp{3.9cm} \ps{0.242} \sc{1274}
+\sztmp{3.9cm} \ps{0.242} \scc{1274}